Lab 5 - Realtime database

 Firebase Realtime Database

-format.
+The Firebase Realtime Database is a NoSQL cloud base database.
+It saves data in tree structure using Json format.
 Each object is assigned a unique identifier, a key, which is used for the update and delete operations.

 Example: